boisgera/bitstream/mkdocs/contributing.md

   - contribution process (via GitHub)

+  - contributors

+  - build from the sources (Cython)

+  - run the tests

   - build the documentation

-  - build from the sources

-  - run the tests

 ----